Make Your Logs Work for You

 Nov 30 02:26:51 latveria sshd[81410]: Disconnected from user egoebelbecker 192.168.7.53 port 64715

 Sometimes you want to find a set of lines within a large log file.
 Crafting a regular expression to catch all of them would be too difficult.
-So, what we need is a line number.
-Grep can do this for you, too.
-Let’s say we’re looking for one of my logins into the sample server.
+So, what we need is a line number. grep can do this for you, too.
+Let’s say we’re looking for one of my logins to the sample server.
 We’ll look for port 53799.

 egoebelbecker@latveria:/var/log$ grep -n 53799 auth.log